 Common quality of Hive Minds, Mind Hives, and cases of Many Spirits Inside of One, but this isn't necessarily so.
 Not to be confused with Me's a Crowd and Royal "We".
 Often speak with Voice of the Legion.
 Has nothing to do with I Am Legend.
 Roger Zelazny's My Name Is Legion (about a secret agent with a multitude of false identities) is also not an example of this trope.
 Could be a Limited Social Circle that has Jumped Off The Slippery Slope.
 I Am Spartacus uses this as a diversion.

 Anime and Manga

 The Tachikoma in Ghost in the Shell are not a group of individual sentient robots, but are instead all remote controlled by a single computer.
-In regular intervals, the individual AI programs are stopped and all the data each unit has gathered during the day compared and analyzed.
+In regular intervals, the individual AI programs are stopped and all of the data each unit has gathered during the day is compared and analyzed.
 When the AIs are reinitialized, each one has exactly the same set of stored memories.
 Somehow they still manage to spend most of their idle time on philosophical debates with each unit expressing different views and opinions, which by all logical understanding should be impossible.

 Apocalymon from Digimon Adventure uses "we" to describe himself, being formed from the data of many Digimon.